NCERT Class 9 Maths Ganita Manjari Chapter 7 Solutions – Introduction to Probability

 We know the possible outcomes, but we cannot predict the exact result in advance.
 This uncertainty is what probability deals with.

-NCERT Class 9 Maths Ganita Manjari Chapter 7 Solutions: Download Now
+Class 9 Maths Ganita Manjari Complete NCERT Solutions: Download Now

 7.1.1 What is Randomness?